-MATH 301 Linear Alaebra
+MATH 301 Linear Algebra 3 credi

 This course develops the algebra and geometry of finite-dimensional linear vector spaces and their linear transformations.
 Also studied are the algebra of matrices and the theory of eigenvalues and eigenvectors.
 Prerequisite: MATH 210.